Skip to main content

 OTLP Exporter Tuning

-If you need to adjust retry behaviour or compression on the profiling OTLP pipelines (node → gateway, gateway → UI), use the profiling.exporter.* values:
+If you need to adjust retry behaviour or compression on the profiling OTLP pipelines (node → gateway, gateway → UI), set the nested keys under profiling.exporter in your Helm values (defaults live in the chart’s values.yaml under the profiling: block):

 profiling: